Program Length: 36 months (may be completed in as little as 30 months)

 Advanced Accounting I

 Focuses on financial accounting and reporting for business combinations including accounting for the combination, preparation of financial statements before and after the transaction and accounting for the consolidated entity.
-(Prerequisite: ACC322, or with consent of the dean)
+(Prerequisite: ACC 323, or with consent of the Dean.)

 Advanced Accounting II

 Focuses on international accounting, including the translation of foreign subsidiaries and accounting for intercompany and foreign exchange transactions.
 Also explores debt restructuring and liquidations of an entity.
 (Prerequisite: ACC 442, or with consent of the Dean.)